ydb-platform/ydb/ydb/docs/en/core/yql/tutorial/basic_aggregation.md

 FROM episodes

 GROUP BY
-    series_id,       -- The query result will follow the listed order of columns. season_id        -- Multiple columns are separated by a comma.
+    series_id,       -- The query result will follow the listed order of columns season_id        -- Multiple columns are separated by a comma.
                      -- Other columns can be listed after a SELECT only if -- they are passed to an aggregate function.